 Stories about the weather in northern Illinois

-April was colder than normal in Illinois, with freezing temperatures occurring into mid-month and as far south as St. Louis Metro East, according to Illinois State Climatologist Trent Ford at the University of Illinois’ Illinois State Water Survey.
+Mild temperatures in August this year in Illinois followed a heat wave in May, above-average temperatures in June and a cooler July, according to Illinois State Climatologist Trent Ford at the University of Illinois’ Illinois State Water Survey.

 Soil fertility is the base for consistent high yields and profitable production.
 Ryan Clayton, Pioneer field agronomist in central Iowa, discussed the importance of a good soil health foundation during a Forward Thinking Farmer webinar.

 In a recent poll of 500 corn farmers, more than half said they are dealing with moderate to severe drought stress this season, according to Pioneer.
 Severe drought stress can cause yield losses up to 50%.

 An annual yield survey by First Mid Ag Services estimates McLean County corn to average 209.46 bushels per acre, slightly below the five-year average.
 Illinois’ top corn-producing county averaged 205.7 bushels per acre last year and 201.8 in 2020.

 My how things can change in just one month.
 I am talking about the weather and subsequent conditions.
 Every other month has been different all summer.
 May was wet, then June got fairly dry, then July was extremely wet.
 Got into August and it has turned really dry.